 Beyond the Basics: Advanced Applications of Pedigree Analysis

-Beyond the fundamental applications described above, pedigree analysis plays a crucial role in advanced genetic research and clinical practice.
+Beyond the fundamental applications described above, pedigree analysis makes a real difference in advanced genetic research and clinical practice.

 - Gene Mapping: In conjunction with other genetic techniques, pedigree analysis can be used to map the location of genes responsible for specific traits or conditions.
 By analyzing the inheritance patterns of genetic markers (DNA sequences with known locations) in families with the trait of interest, researchers can identify regions of the genome that are likely to contain the gene.